jyann/FEWG/README.md

 2. Make sure that pip is installed.
 If it is not, [install it.](https://pip.pypa.io/en/stable/installing/)

-3. Navigate to the server directory in the project root.
-If you'd like to use the included virtual environment, run:
+3. To install the required modules, navigate to the server directory in the project root and run:

-`source venv/bin/activate`

-Otherwise install the required modules by running the following commands:

 `pip install twisted`
-`pip install TwistedWebsocket`
+`pip install -r requirements.txt`

+Note that installing from requirements.txt may fail if twisted is not already installed.

 ###2.
 Running the Server